 But, it’s much easier said than done.
 Freelance writing is a very competitive market, and it can be very difficult when you first begin.
 While a portfolio, website, writing skill, and a resume are usual concerns, the biggest is how to get jobs.

 There are endless ways to find online writing jobs, which is why today we’re focusing on the best online writing job sites.
 Follow along as we cover the best places to find online writing jobs in 2022.

 ProBlogger is one of the most popular writing job boards on the internet.
 Some big publications search for writers here, and it’s possible to find gigs for any industry.
 They also tend to have some of the highest paying jobs you’ll come across, too.

 This freelance job site is updated on a daily basis.
 There are often several new gigs available every day, ranging from simple guest posts to long-term staff writing editing gigs.
 It’s wise to make a routine of checking it every day, so you don’t miss out.

 The job listings are organized by the title of the job, location, writing style, and date of posting.
 Clicking on a listing will bring you to the job description, where you will find all of the details.

 Read them carefully — job listings often has very specific guidelines to follow before applying.

 You can apply to the position by clicking the “Apply Online” button at the bottom of the page.
 This will prompt the form to display, which requires you to enter your name, email, and pitch.
 Attach a resume, cover letter, and a sample blog post, as well.

 Another great resource to find freelance writings jobs online is BloggingPro.
-You will find similar level of writing gigs, over a variety of niches.
-You can filter the results by clicking any of the checkboxes beside options like “Freelance” or “Part Time” for example.
+You will find a similar level of writing gigs, over a variety of niches.
+You can filter the results by clicking any of the checkboxes beside options like “Freelance” or “Part-Time” for example.

 Click a listing and you will be able to read everything the company is looking for.
 Requirements may include a certain level of education, years writing, or experience in the industry.